Darvid-223/housing-prices/README.md

 In this project, I did not create wireframes for the dashboard design.
 Instead, I used the [Churnometer](https://github.com/Code-Institute-Solutions/churnometer) walkthrough project by Code Institute as a template for structuring the dashboard.

 The Churnometer project provided a solid foundation with its user-friendly design and functional layout built using Streamlit.
 Streamlit is a standard library for creating interactive dashboards, and its use ensures a standardized and professional approach to designing web applications.
-By adapting the structure of the Churnometer project, I was able to maintain a clean, intuitive interface while focusing on implementing business-specific requirements and features for the Heritage Housing Issues project.
-This approach allowed me to deliver a functional and aesthetically pleasing dashboard efficiently.
+By adapting the structure of the Churnometer project, I was able to maintain a clean, intuitive interface while focusing on implementing business-specific requirements and features for the Heritage Housing project.
+This approach allowed me to deliver a functional dashboard efficiently.

 The Streamlit dashboard consists of multiple pages, each designed to fulfill specific business requirements and provide a seamless user experience.
 Below is a detailed description of each page: